 - Delight in the law of the Lord

-Standing as a sinner, being scornful, and taking the advice of ungodly people are all things that keep you from accessing God’s blessings.
+Standing as a sinner, being scornful, and taking the advice of ungodly people are all things that keep you from accessing God’s blessing of biblical wealth.
 But when you set your heart and mind on godly things you are constantly nourished, always fruitful, and whatever you do prospers because you have that Godly blessing upon you.

 You will be constantly fed.
 You'll be fruitful in due season.
 You will not wither when things get tough (in a dry season).
 You will prosper in everything you do when you consistently seek godly things.

 Righteousness simply means being in right standing with God.

 “I have been young, and now am old; yet have I not seen the righteous forsaken, or his seed begging bread.
 He is ever merciful, and lendeth; and his seed is blessed”